quantum-kittens/quantum-prompt-generator/README.md

 All circuits are simulated with the QASM simulator from IBM’s open source SDK, Qiskit.
 However if you would rather user IBM's quantum devices then you can do so, as discussed earlier.

+This generator works similarly to the [D&D μStarter Kit](https://qdnd.herokuapp.com/).
+For a more detailed layperson explanation, check out the article ["How I Use Quantum Computing to Play Dungeons & Dragons"](https://medium.com/swlh/how-i-use-quantum-computing-to-play-dungeons-dragons-68528f6befa2).

 ## Credits
 #### Created by: